What we're looking for: leaders, role models, and scholars

 All applicants must present a minimum cumulative grade point average of 3.00 (on a 4.00 scale).
 Applicants who have not yet completed a baccalaureate degree may apply to Alpert Medical School; however, the baccalaureate degree program must be completed prior to matriculation.

 Alpert Medical School welcomes applications from candidates underrepresented in the field of medicine, as well as those with military service.
-In the MD Class of 2021, 22% came from groups underrepresented in medicine, and three are U.S. military veterans / service members.
+In the MD Class of 2023, 27% came from groups underrepresented in medicine, and four are U.S. military veterans or service members.

 We also welcome Rhode Island residents to apply.
 Most of our Rhode Island students apply during or after their college years through the American Medical Collage Application Service (AMCAS), but we also have Rhode Islanders here with us who applied through our other routes of admission.